vegaup/.github/profile/README.md

 **About Us**

-🐱 We love cats and Debian
+🐱 We love cats, Debian and Linux

 🍿 Fun fact: We eat B e a n s A n d T o a s t for breakfast